Ckonsa/TestAssignment_2023/README.md

 * Secondly I added checkout view and checkout details view.
 User can see all checkouts.
 Both book and checkout detail view is made more readable for user.
 * Right now I am trying to add more functions in the books view, but I got stuck in saving a new book.
 * I implemented a way to show late checkouts.
 Persons name, who is late to return a book, is colored red.
+* Added buttons for changing, deleting, checking out and returning books.